Welcome to Our Aquatic Physical Therapy Program!

 - Menstruation without internal protection

-- Orthostatic hypertension or Blood pressure that is too high or too low
+- Orthostatic hypertension or blood pressure that is too high or too low

 Most insurance companies cover the billing code for aquatic physical therapy.
 Each visit will count the same as an office visit against the approved number of visits each patient had obtained.
 Keeping this in mind, each aquatic therapy visit will be subject to the same patient financial responsibility (co-pay, deductible, etc) that an office visit would require.
 Payments will need to be made in our Linwood Mill office.

 The Whitin Community Center is allowing us to rent the pool for limited periods.
-In order to allow all of our patients to get the care they need in this setting, it is imperative that patients are pool side and ready to enter at their scheduled time.
+In order to allow all of our patients to get the care they need in this setting, it is imperative that patients are poolside and ready to enter at their scheduled time.
 This will allow the therapist to focus on treatments rather than calling to find patients.
 If you are unable to make your visit, please call our office at 508-234-7544.
-In order to avoid the cancellation fee, please give us the 48 hour per our cancellation policy.
+In order to avoid the cancellation fee, please give us 48 hours notice per our cancellation policy.
 If you are going to be late, please let us know as well, and we reserve the right to refuse patients that are late and we are unable to accommodate due to schedules.
-Unfortunately this will be subject to our cancellation fee as well, so please make every effort to be on time to allow you and our other patients to get the most out of their treatment.
+Unfortunately, this will be subject to our cancellation fee as well, so please make every effort to be on time to allow you and our other patients to get the most out of their treatment.